Close

 Accommodation Read More

 On this accommodation-based sea kayaking trip, we will stay in two different locations.
-For the first 2 nights, we will be based in a small guesthouse near Loch Sunart.
-For the next 3 nights, we are based in a traditional Highland inn which is located at the head of the beautiful Loch Ailort.
+For the first two nights, stay in a small guesthouse near Loch Sunart.
+For the next three nights, the base will be in a traditional Highland inn, located at the head of the beautiful Loch Ailort.
 Accommodation is in twin or double rooms with en-suite bathroom facilities.

 Single Rooms